 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for July delivery rose 5 cents to $2.27 a gallon.
-July heating oil rose 1 cent to $2.16 a gallon.
-July natural gas rose 7 cents to $3.33 per 1,000 cubic feet.
+Wholesale gasoline for July delivery rose 1 cent to $2.28 a gallon.
+July heating oil was unchanged at $2.16 a gallon.
+July natural gas rose 9 cents to $3.42 per 1,000 cubic feet.

 Comments